Axel Paris - Research Scientist

 Implicit spheres warped with different textures.

-While this technique is powerful, it also has limitations.
-A requirement is that the normal should be continuous.
+While this technique is powerful, it also has several limitations.
+First, a requirement is that the normal should be continuous.
 Discontinuities in normals will lead to discontinuities in the warping, which in turn will create holes in the object itself.
 A typical failure case is a sharp box primitive - we would need a rounded box for the operator to work without visual artifacts, as it provides smooth normals over the entire primitive.
 Another thing worth mentioning is that it is computationally expensive: triplanar mapping in general is not free, and warping is also known to be expensive in implicit modeling.
-One could investigate the use of biplanar mapping to save some texture fetchs.
+One could investigate the use of biplanar mapping to save some computations.

 All results presented in this post can be explored in this shadertoy.